uptane/uptane-standard/uptane-standard.md

     * A director repository connected to an inventory database that can sign metadata on demand for images in the image repository
 * Repository tools for generating Uptane-specific metadata about images
 * A public key infrastructure supporting the required metadata production/signing roles on each repository:
-    * Root - Certificate authority for the repo.
+    * Root - Certificate authority for the Uptane ecosystem.
 Distributes public keys for verifying all the other roles' metadata
     * Timestamp - Indicates whether there are new metadata or images
     * Snapshot - Indicates images released by the repository at a point in time, via signing metadata about targets metadata
     * Targets - Indicates metadata about images, such as hashes and file sizes